Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: If several functions have the same return type, can their declarations be combined?
+<span class="ques"></span> If several functions have the same return type, can their declarations be combined?
 For example, since both `print_pun` and `print_count` have `void` as their return type, is the following declaration legal?

 ```C
 void print_pun(void), print_count (int n);